wolfplay013/manual_doors_wolfplay/README.md

 ![The Archipelago Randomizer logo with Doors related images on every circle, next to the logo is the Doors logo and the word "Archipelago" in the Doors font.
 The "Archi" part in "Archipelago" is highlighted in a Cyan-Yellow-Red gradient.](https://file.garden/ZgF3xxdyQ318Tt1G/Archipelago/doorsarchipelago_text.svg)
 An Archipelago Randomizer Manual adaptation of the popular Roblox game [Doors](https://www.roblox.com/games/6516141723/DOORS).
-This manual can be played from both a new or an old account. [**You may download the manual on this link here.**](https://github.com/wolfplay013/manual_doors_wolfplay/releases)
+This manual can be played from both a new or an old account. [**You may download the manual using this link here.**](https://github.com/wolfplay013/manual_doors_wolfplay/releases)

 All game information can be found below.